VinoCellarVinoCellar

 • Used for photo label scans and related in-app AI flows.

-• Purchased as packs via Stripe (one-time).
+• Purchased as packs in the app (one-time).

 MCP subscription

-• €3.99/month, no commitment (€2.99/month launch offer)—ideal if you drive your cellar from Claude or an IDE.
+• €3.99/month, no commitment (€2.99/month launch offer)—a good fit if you often manage your cellar from an assistant on your computer.

 Which assistants are supported?